arya-analytics/delta/docs/rfc/220518-aspen-p2p-network.md

 The propagation rate of cluster state is tuned by the interval at which a node gossips.
 Higher propagation rates will result in heavier network traffic, so it's up to the application to determine the appropriate balance.

+## Joining a Cluster

+Aspen employs a relatively complex process for joining a node to a cluster.
+This is due to a desire to identify nodes using a unique `int16` value.
+The ID of a node is propagated with almost every message.
+By using an `int16` vs. `UUID`, we can reduce overall network traffic by a significant amount.
+Node IDs are also used far and wide across the rest of Delta, such as in the key for a channel `<NodeID><ChannelID>`.
+This results in a sample that is 40 percent smaller than with a `UUID`.

+The downside of using `int16` id's for nodes is that we need to design a distributed counter.
+Fortunately, this is a solved problem.

+### Step 1 - Request to Join

 ## Key-Value Store

 ### Recovery Constant